yahiabrd/SupPlayer/README.md

-SupPlayer project using ASP.NET MVC and the library wavesurfer.js You can use this web app to create playlists, add songs ect...
+SupPlayer project using ASP.NET MVC and the library wavesurfer.js.

+You can use this web app to create playlists, add songs, play musics ect...

 ![Image](https://i.ibb.co/D9RV148/snap1.png)